 collect needed items in partnership with local churches, schools & other community groups

-Supper Club partnering refugee chefs with local restaurants to provide cultural meals to the community
+Supper Club partnering refugee chefs with local restaurants for a special meal.

 entrepreneurship support to help refugee chefs work towards licensing their own businesses